 The primary trout species found in the Miracle Mile are rainbow and brown trout, although catching a cutthroat trout is not uncommon.
-Abundant food sources, little fishing pressure, cold and consistent water, and access to the lake below create an environment for Miracle Mile trout to grow to very large, healthy sizes.
+Abundant food sources, little fishing pressure, cold and consistent water and access to the lake below create an environment for Miracle Mile trout to grow to large, healthy sizes.

-If fishing with flies, it is best to imitate the common food the trout are love to eat.
-These include egg patterns, rock worms, San Juan worms, hot head leeches, squirrel leaches, woolly buggers, scuds and large streamer patterns.
+If fishing with flies, it is best to imitate common food the trout love to eat.
+These include egg patterns, rock worms, San Juan worms, hot head leeches, squirrel leeches, woolly buggers, scuds and large streamer patterns.
 These flies are typically fished with long leaders and plenty of weight to get them down near the bottom of the water column, especially in the deeper runs of the river.

 Large streamer patterns can often yield the best results when fishing for larger fish.
 These flies are most effective when fished across the current and allowed to swing or dead drift through a run.
 Streamer patterns in white, yellow, brown and olive are often the color of choice by local fishermen, however, other colors can be effective as well.

 If fishing with a spinning rod, ideal lures include gold or silver Mepps or Panther Martins and rainbow trout or brown trout Rapala lures.
-These lures can be fished much the same way a large streamer pattern is fished with a fly rod; casting them across the current and then swinging around through a run.
+These lures can be fished much the same way a large streamer pattern is fished with a fly rod, casting them across the current and then swinging around through a run.
 In need of new gear?
-Stop by one of the area’s local fishing shops like The Platte River Fly Shop.
+Stop by one of the area’s local fishing shops like the Platte River Fly Shop.

 Fishing the Miracle Mile is far from easy, but that is what makes it so special.
 The weather can be unpredictable any time of year.
-Snow and/or thunderstorms can pop up seemingly out of nowhere on the high rocky plains.
+Snow and thunderstorms can pop up seemingly out of nowhere on the high rocky plains.
 It is essential to pack along a waterproof outer shell, a warm hat and extra layers (especially in the colder months) in anticipation of changing weather.